-On August 21st a group of 80 people of Afghan, Pakistani, and Bangladeshi origin left Bihac, BiH on foot to cross the border and try the “game”.
+On August 21st 2021, a group of 80 people of Afghan, Pakistani, and Bangladeshi origin left Bihac, Bosnia and Herzegovina on foot to cross the border and try the “game”.
 The next day, the 22nd August, the group was, according to the respondent, in Plitvička Jezera, Croatia near road D42 (approximate coordinates 44°55’41.0 “N 15°33’31.8 “E 44.928060, 15.558841).
 There, the respondent reports that the group was most probably discovered by cameras placed somewhere on a dirt road they had previously crossed.
-The respondent describes that 8 officers, dressed in green camouflage uniforms (according to the respondent’s description presumably belonging to the Croatian Special Police Team (SJP) and 4 normal police officers burst into the forest where the group had been pausing, waiting for the right moment to cross the nearby road D42.
-The officers were yelling at the group to stop them and were firing gunshots in the air to intimidate the men.
+The respondent describes that 8 men, dressed in green camouflage uniforms (according to the respondent’s description presumably belonging to the Croatian Special Police Team (SJP)) and 4 men in police uniforms burst into the forest where the group had been pausing, waiting for the right moment to cross the nearby road D42.
+The people in uniform were yelling at the group to stop them and were firing gunshots in the air to intimidate the men.

-The respondent reports that he saw the officer beating the 14 people with a wooden stick they found in the forest, telling them not to move and scaring them with a gun.
-The respondent also reports seeing the officer call for backup.
-After approximately ten minutes, another police car arrived with two officers and dogs, German shepherd type, in it.
-The respondent states that the officers released the dogs to look for the 6 fugitives and fired warning shots in the air shouting to stop.
+The respondent reports that he saw the man in uniform beating the 14 people with a wooden stick they found in the forest, telling them not to move and scaring them with a gun.
+The respondent also reports seeing the man calling for backup.
+After approximately ten minutes, another car arrived with two men and dogs, described as German shepherd type, in it.
+The respondent states that the men released the dogs to look for the 6 fugitives and fired warning shots in the air shouting to stop.

 “Call the police, we are refugees, they will take us back to Bosnia. […] I felt my heart break, we had been walking for 10 days and Slovenia was close”.